 Volusion Prime: custom pricing, based on requirements

 Bigcommerce's plans are:

 Bigcommerce Pro: $249.95 per month

 This makes the Volusion and Bigcommerce offerings very similar in price to each other (and indeed rival Shopify’s — see our Shopify review for more information).

 The main differences in terms of features to watch out for between the two sets of plans are:

-- the number of products you can sell: Bigcommerce allows you to sell an unlimited number of products on all their plans; Volusion only facilitates this on their more expensive plans (the $299+ Business plan and higher).
+The number of products you can sell: Bigcommerce allows you to sell an unlimited number of products on all their plans; Volusion only facilitates this on their more expensive plans (the $299+ Business plan and higher).

-Worth remembering too of course is that with either a Bigcommerce or a Volusion plan, you will need to factor in the costs associated with using a ‘payment gateway’ - the software that allows you to process credit card payments.
-I feel that ALL the online store building tools I’ve reviewed recently could be more upfront about this additional cost (which varies according to provider – some, like Nochex, charge a fee per transaction; others, like Paypoint, charge a monthly fee which allows you to sell a certain number of products per month without worrying about transaction fees).
+It's worth remembering too of course is that with either a Bigcommerce or a Volusion plan, you will need to factor in the costs associated with using a ‘payment gateway’ - the software that allows you to process credit card payments.
+And speaking of which…

 Mobile storefronts and smartphone apps

 Volusion also provides iOS and Android apps for managing aspects of your store on the go.
 No user rating is currently available for the iOS version, but Android users seem to like the Volusion app, giving it an average of 4 out of 5 stars.